royruiz-dev/timestack-inprogress/README.md

 ### TimeStack

-A simple full-stack project designed to be run in Docker including:
+A simple full-stack project designed to run in Docker, including:

-- Node.js API using TypeScript and PostgreSQL
+- Node.js (TypeScript) and Go APIs connected to PostgreSQL (Postgres)
-- Go API
-- React frontend using Vite and TypeScript
+- React frontend built with Vite and TypeScript
 - PostgreSQL database
 - Docker Compose for orchestration (only `node-api` and `postgres` services are configured)

-### How to run with Docker
+### How to Run with Docker

 Start the app using Docker Compose: